Easy on Paper

 April 9, 1992

 As I note below, new Illinois governors often move agencies around the way they rearrange the furniture at the mansion, partly as a way to make the place feel theirs, partly to make themselves feel useful.
-Such moves always cost more than they save, and create more than a little confusion among employees, but it looks easy on paper.
+It looks easy on paper, but such moves always cost more than they save, and create more than a little confusion among employees.

 The news that Gov. Jim "James" Edgar is not going to reorganize major state agencies after all hit Springfield hard.
 Painters and printers who took out loans in anticipation of a burst of business were said to be outraged; Gary LaPaille and the Democrats won't have to pay a nickel for yard signs or leaflets the next time Edgar runs for anything in Sangamon County.